Mental Health & Addiction Intervention

 Overview

-The Mental Health & Addiction Intervention area of Trust work is focused on the full continuum of care from prevention and early intervention to treatment and recovery for Trust beneficiaries.
-A wide range of partners are necessary to address this and to develop effective strategies that may be mutually supported through leveraged funding and effort.
-Planning and engagement at a system wide level ensures positive impacts across the lifespan of beneficiaries, improved health outcomes, and increased quality of life.
+The Mental Health & Addiction Intervention area of Trust work is focused on the full continuum of care, from prevention and early intervention to treatment and recovery for Trust beneficiaries across the lifespan.
+This focus area aims to serve and support all beneficiaries, particularly Alaskans living with Serious Mental Illness (SMI), Serious Emotional Disturbances, any Mental Illness, and dependency and/or misuse of alcohol and/or substances.
+A wide range of partners and stakeholders is required and necessary to address this work and to develop effective strategies that may be mutually supported through leveraged funding and effort.
+Planning and engagement at a system-wide level ensures positive impacts across the lifespan of beneficiaries, improved health outcomes, and increased quality of life.

-The prevalence rates and negative consequences of alcohol and drug abuse experienced by Alaskans are substantial.
-Substance abuse and addiction constitute the largest preventable and one of the most costly health problem in the U.S. The long-term negative health effects of excessive alcohol and drug use among Alaskans is linked to a number of negative social, health and environmental consequences.
-According to a May 2018 State of Alaska Epidemiology report on Health Impacts of Alcohol Misuse in Alaska, 7.6% of all emergency medical transports in Alaska were attributed to alcohol consumption, and the child welfare system and criminal justice systems are substantially over-represented with alcohol and drug related impacts.
-Almost half of Alaska children in out-of-home placements were connected to homes with parental alcohol abuse, and between 2006 and 2016 roughly 18% of all criminal justice convictions were attributable to alcohol.
+The prevalence rates and negative consequences of alcohol and substance use experienced by Alaskans are substantial.
+Substance use disorders constitute the largest preventable and one of the most costly health problems in the U.S. The long-term negative health effects of excessive alcohol and drug use among Alaskans are linked to a number of negative social, health, and environmental consequences.
+According to a May 2018 State of Alaska Epidemiology report on Health Impacts of Alcohol Misuse in Alaska, 7.6% of all emergency medical transports in Alaska were attributed to alcohol consumption, and the child welfare system and criminal justice systems are substantially over-represented with alcohol and drug-related impacts.
+Almost half of Alaska children in out-of-home placements were connected to homes with parental alcohol abuse, and between 2006 and 2016, roughly 18% of all criminal justice convictions were attributable to alcohol.
 [1]

 The economic cost of drug and alcohol misuse in Alaska is upwards of $3.5 billion annually, per the 2019 Update to the Economic Cost of Drug Misuse in Alaska.
 [2], [3].